falcosecurity/falco/integrations/kubernetes-response-engine/playbooks/README.md

 * DEMISTO_API_KEY: This is the API key used for authenticating against Demisto.
 Create one under settings -> API keys
 * DEMISTO_BASE_URL: This is the base URL where your Demisto server lives on.
 Ensure there's no trailing slash.
+* VERIFY_SSL: Verify SSL certificates for HTTPS requests.
+By default is enabled.

 In this example, when Falco raises any kind of alert, the alert will be created in Demisto